sagarnildass/Udacity-Deep-Reinforcement-Learning-Nanodegree/p2_continuous-control/README.md

 ![Control results](results/control_rewards.png)

+### Future Ideas

+For the DDPG algorithm, we can tweak different hyperparameters to see which combination gives us the optimal results (like hidden layer sizes, Actor-Critic architecture).
+We can also try out other algorithms like TRPO, CEM etc.

 ### (Optional) Challenge: Crawler Environment

 Following is the video of the crawler learning to walk for the optional challenge.